attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_sms/README.md

 How do I check the status of an SMS message?
 ---

-1. **Save the SMS Id**
+1. **Save the SMS Id.**

     When an SMS message is sent, the success callback receives a response object containing an Id that identifies the message.
-It is important to save this Id as it is used by the getSmsStatus method to check the message status.
+It is important to save this Id so it can be used by the getSmsStatus method to check the message status.

         var messageId;